About the Trail

 • Fireworks

-• Selling, soliciting, or exhibiting materials without a Parks and Recreation Issued Permit
+• Selling, soliciting, or exhibiting materials without an appropriate permit.

 • Collection, removal, damage, or disturbance of any trail property, natural or cultural object